ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/architecture/storage.md

 Users can share data directly in Jupyter via a shared folder mapped to a static volume (20 GB) with mode `ReadWriteMany`.
 Multiple PODs must be able to attach and write to this volume simultaneously, provided by the NFS server.

-### Accessing CKAN Data from Jupyter
+### Accessing ALTERNATIVE platform data from Jupyter

-A custom Python library, `alternative-lib`, simplifies access to CKAN/S3 data from Jupyter.
+A custom Python library, `alternative-lib`, simplifies access to ALTERNATIVE/S3 data from Jupyter.
 Hosted on GitHub as an open-source project, it enhances user experience by providing seamless data access.

 ## Databases

-A Postgres database, deployed within the Kubernetes plane, is used by CKAN and Keycloak services, leveraging block storage.
+A Postgres database, deployed within the Kubernetes plane, is used by the Platform and Keycloak services, leveraging block storage.